Egill Skallagrímsson: Life

-Gunnhildr also puts a spell on Egil, cursing him to feel restless and depressed until they meet again.
+Gunnhildr also put a spell on Egil, cursing him to feel restless and depressed until they met again.

-Soon afterwards, Eiríkr and Gunnhildr are forced to flee to the Kingdom of Northumbria by Prince Hákon.
-In Saxon England, they become King and Queen of Northumbria in rivalry with King Athelstan of England.
-In time, Egil is shipwrecked in Northumbria and learns who rules the land.
-Egil seeks out the house of his good friend Arinbjörn, where they arm themselves and march to Eiríkr's court.
-Arinbjörn tells Egil "now you must go and offer the king your head and embrace his foot.
+Soon afterwards, Eiríkr and Gunnhildr were forced to flee to the Kingdom of Northumbria by Prince Hákon.
+In Saxon England, they became King and Queen of Northumbria in rivalry with King Athelstan of England.
+In time, Egil was shipwrecked in Northumbria and learned who ruled the land.
+Egil sought out the house of his good friend Arinbjörn, where they armed themselves and marched to Eiríkr's court.
+Arinbjörn told Egil "now you must go and offer the king your head and embrace his foot.
 I will present your case to him."
-Arinbjörn presents Egil's case and Egil composes a short drápa, reciting it with Eiríkr's foot in his hand, but Eiríkr is not impressed.
-He explains that Egil's wrongs to him were far too great to be forgiven so easily.
-Gunnhildr calls for the immediate execution of Egil, but Arinbjörn convinces the king not to kill him until the morning.
+Arinbjörn presented Egil's case and Egil composes a short drápa, reciting it with Eiríkr's foot in his hand, but Eiríkr was not impressed.
+He explained that Egil's wrongs to him were far too great to be forgiven so easily.
+Gunnhildr called for the immediate execution of Egil, but Arinbjörn convinced the king not to kill him until the morning.

-Arinbjörn tells Egil that he should stay up all night and compose a mighty head-ransom poem or drápa fit for such a king, a poem in praise of his enemy.
-In the morning Egil goes back before king Eiríkr and recites the great drápa.
+Arinbjörn told Egil that he should stay up all night and compose a mighty head-ransom poem or drápa fit for such a king, a poem in praise of his enemy.
+In the morning Egil went back before king Eiríkr and recited the great drápa.
 This twenty-stanza long head-ransom poem appears in Chapter 63 of Egils saga.
-Eiríkr is so surprised by the quality of the poem that he decides to give Egil his life, even though Egil has killed Eiríkr's own son.
+Eiríkr was so surprised by the quality of the poem that he decided to give Egil his life, even though Egil has killed Eiríkr's own son.
 The complex nature of these poems, with complex poetic metres and metaphors (including kennings), as well as the fact that they were often about kings reliably attested in the historical record, provides some basis for supposing that they might have been composed by a historically real Egil Skallagrímsson, descending more or less unchanged through oral tradition from the time of their composition to the writing of Egils saga.
 Egils saga and some other Icelandic sagas appear to hang on a skeletal framework of such complex poetry, a spine of historical truth.

-Egil also fights at the Battle of Brunanburh in the service of King Æthelstan; his brother Þórólfr dies there, for which Egil receives two chests of silver from Æthelstan in compensation.
+Egil also fought at the Battle of Brunanburh in the service of King Æthelstan; his brother Þórólfr died there, for which Egil received two chests of silver from Æthelstan in compensation.

-Ultimately, Egil returns to his family farm in Iceland, where he remains a force to be reckoned with in local politics.
-He lives into his eighties, grows blind, and dies shortly before the Christianisation of Iceland.
-Before Egil dies he buries his silver near Mosfellsbær.
-In his last act of violence he kills the servants who help him bury his treasure.
+Ultimately, Egil returned to his family farm in Iceland, where he remained a force to be reckoned with in local politics.
+He lived into his eighties, grew blind, and died shortly before the Christianisation of Iceland.
+Before Egil died he buried his silver near Mosfellsbær.
+In his last act of violence he killed the servants who helped him bury his treasure.